To use a bank account as a payment method in your payment profile, you must verify it.

 U.S.-based merchants who get their merchant payouts from Google through Electronic Funds Transfers (EFT) can instantly verify their bank account.
 Unlike the test deposit verification method, which takes several days, verifying your bank instantly takes just a few seconds.

-To verify your information was entered accurately and make sure merchant payments will be seamless, Google will make a small deposit into your bank account.
+To verify your information was entered accurately and make sure that merchant payments will be seamless, Google will make a small deposit into your bank account.
 It may take up to 3 business days for your bank to process this deposit.

 To verify your bank account, after you get the deposit amount using your bank statement or by calling your bank, follow the steps below: